 - One three-hour paper will be written in June and the paper will be divided into two equal sections.
-Section A (50 marks) will be marked by Mrs Davies, while Section B (50 marks) will be marked by Dr R Krüger.
+Section A (50 marks) will be marked by Mrs Davies, while Section B (50 marks) will be marked by Mrs H Kruuse.
 The June paper will examine the work covered in the Foundations of Law course. - One three-hour paper will be written in November and the paper will be divided into two equal sections.
-Section A (50 marks) will be marked by Professor J. Campbell while section B (50 marks) will be marked by Mrs E Davies and Mrs Niesing.
+Section A (50 marks) will be marked by Mrs H Kruuse while section B (50 marks) will be marked by Mrs E Davies and Mrs Niesing.
 The November paper will examine the work covered in the Introduction to the Study of Law course. - A credit (CR) will be given if a candidate has passed both Foundations of Law and Introduction to Law irrespective of the year or examination in which they were passed. - An aggregated credit (ACR) will be given if the candidate has an aggregated mark of at least 50% for Foundations of Law and Introduction to Law (i.e. 100 or more out of 200) and has obtained at least 30% in the course failed. - To achieve an NCR a student must (i) have an aggregated mark of at least 50% for all component courses and (ii) must sit the examination for every component course (i.e. 100 or more out of 200). - Aggregation may take place only in respect of examinations written in the same academic year.
-(Note: for this purpose a supplementary or aegrotat examination in January/February of the following calendar year counts as an examination in the previous year.)

-• After the completion of the November examinations, the Dean of Law may recommend to the Deans of Humanities, Commerce and Science that a student with an overall aggregation average of 49% be raised to 50% to enable the student to pass with an ACR or NCR or to qualify for a supplementary examination in terms of paragraph 2.4 below.
+(Note: for this purpose a supplementary or aegrotat examination in January/February of the following calendar year counts as an examination in the previous year.) - After the completion of the November examinations, the Dean of Law may recommend to the Deans of Humanities, Commerce and Science that a student with an overall aggregation average of 49% be raised to 50% to enable the student to pass with an ACP or NCP or to qualify for a supplementary examination in terms to pass with an ACR or NCR or to qualify for a supplementary examination in terms of paragraph 2.4 below.
 Overall aggregation averages below 49% (i.e. less than 98 out of 200) will NOT be rounded up to 50% for this purpose.